MAGGOTSLIVE/MAGGOTSLIVE/README.md

 very talkative unless doing something
 i use splatoon ponies when im in a bad mood, usually easily angered during said time, IWC
 dark humor user !! if you need tone tags lmk !
 it doesn't need to be a ship to sit next to me :)
+do not be afraid to strike a convo with me!! or send me friend requests! i am the coolest living being and love to have more cool friends B-D

 ### INT Pls
 Same fandom